MJDarling-web/Mystery/plan.md

 ### What we need for minimal Variable Product
 - [x] Players look up story based on pin.
+- [x] Pages designs & readme
 - [ ] Approved project proposal
 - [ ] Players can view story details: Story, clues, characters.
 - [ ] Players can add found clues to the clue page to share with everyone by submitting a pin attached to the physical clue.
 - [ ] Easy to navigate web app that is aesthetically pleasing
 - [ ] Plays can submit a guess at the end
-- [ ] Host can CRUD: Story, characters, clues
+- [ ] Host can CRUD: Story, characters, clues, and scenes.
-- [ ] Host can see the "pin" to share with players for game lookup
+- [ ] Host can see the "pin" to share with players for game lookup.
 - [ ] Host can push scenes or have them on a timer - maybe a timer reminder for the host to get a notification to "push" the next scene?

-### What we need to go the extra mile (or in Part 2)
+### Ideas to go the extra mile (or in Part 2)
 * Plays can create their own characters
-* Implements and API
+* Implements an API
-* Incorporates and  AI (maybe even something like weather to set the scene?)
+* Incorporates  AI (maybe even something like weather to set the scene?)

 #### Needed for hosts and players functions
 HOST